Praciller/pokedex-v1-project/README.md

 ## 🧪 Testing

-This project includes comprehensive testing coverage with multiple testing strategies:
+This project includes testing capabilities with Jest and React Testing Library:

 ### Unit Testing